List of Power Rangers Dino Charge characters: Shelby Watkins

 Shelby Watkins works as a waitress at the Amber Beach Dinosaur Museum's restaurant, the Dino Bite Cafe inside.
 Though she comes off as clumsy and ditzy due to disliking her position, she is a stubborn and noble tomboy with a vast knowledge of dinosaurs, with her favorite being the Triceratops.
 After stowing away in one of the museum's trucks bound for a dig site, she finds and bonds with the Pink Energem and becomes the Pink Dino Charge Ranger.
 She also develops a crush on Tyler, who reciprocates her feelings by the end of the series.
 She initially butts heads with her boss and mentor, Dr. Kendal Morgan, early in the series.
 However, as the team bonds, the two learn to work together, and Shelby is able to impress Dr. Morgan by applying her dinosaur knowledge to the fight against Sledge, such as building a device to locate the Energems and creating the Spino Zord.

 As the Pink Dino Charge Ranger, Shelby wields the Tricera Drill.

 Shelby Watkins is portrayed by Camille Hyde.
-Hyde is the first African-American woman to portray a Pink Power Ranger.
+Hyde is the first African-American woman to portray a Pink Power Ranger, but did not discover this until well into the season.
 Hyde felt that her part in Dino Charge would become a part of the long legacy of Power Rangers by continuing with the dinosaur theme.
 She also remarked that being able to stay on her feet was one of the hardest parts of the physical training as part of the role and was just as surprised as her castmates when she was given the role at what they thought was their final audition.
 Prior to the show, Hyde was a student at Chapman University, majoring in policy and environmental science.
 She left her studies early in order to go to an audition.
 In an interview, she mentioned the camaraderie she felt from the actresses who portrayed the Yellow and Pink Rangers in Power Rangers Megaforce, who wrote to her to ask if she was feeling alright when she began filming in New Zealand for the first time.
 She also spoke of how the young fans have treated her when they realize who she is, bringing up a time she was recognized by two little boys in a pizzeria in her hometown of Washington, D.C.
 While filming in New Zealand, Hyde received martial arts training and continued to pursue her academics through online courses.
 Hyde attributed her success to her determination to stay focused and to acting courses she took at Chapman University.
 Hyde considered herself a tomboy growing up and never wore pink, but now that she had been filming as Shelby for a year, she began to wear more pink outside of the role.